COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 To view the entire guide, please visit the [Data Coordinators Handbook](http://sddc.herokuapp.com/)

 The first part of the inventory was to assign information coordinators from each department to work with the Chief Data Officer.
-Several larger departments chose to assign multiple coordinators since these people knew their divisions best.
+Several larger departments chose to assign multiple coordinators, as these people knew their divisions best.
 However, most departments assigned a single point of contact to work with the CDO.
 It was important for information coordinators to be knowledgeable in the business level of how the department operates, since they would oftentimes need to make decisions based on that knowledge.

 There were a total of 35 departments in the inventory, and a total of 65 coordinators.

 The inventory process was designed with the following constraints in mind:

-* The information coordinators' time must be used as efficiently as possible, because they have other jobs.
+* The information coordinators' time must be used as efficiently as possible, as the process was not their primary responsibility.
-* Coordinators do not have a high level of technical knowledge.
+* Coordinators do not have a high level of technical knowledge-rather, a high level of business knowledge.
 * Execution time frame is only three months.
-* Coordinators do not have the same base level of understanding what "data" is.
+* Coordinators do not have the same base level of understanding of what is "data".

 Consequently, we emphasized the following: